 What are the terms for you to use Bright Horizons websites?

-2. Internet Protocol (IP) Addresses: This site uses Internet Protocol (IP) addresses.
-An IP Address is a number assigned to your computer by your Internet service provider so you can access the Internet and is generally considered to be non-personally identifiable information, because in most cases an IP address is dynamic (changing each time you connect to the Internet), rather than static (unique to a particular user's computer).
+- Internet Protocol (IP) Addresses: This site uses Internet Protocol (IP) addresses.
+An IP Address is a number assigned to your computer by your Internet Service Provider so you can access the Internet and it is generally considered to be non-personally identifiable information, because in most cases an IP address is dynamic (changing each time you connect to the Internet), rather than static (unique to a particular user's computer).
 We use your IP address to diagnose problems with our server, report aggregate information, determine the fastest route for your computer to use in connecting to our site, and administer and improve the site.

-3. Cookies: Cookies are small text files that are placed on your computer by websites that you visit.
+- Cookies: Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 Most web browsers allow some control of cookies through browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.
-The bullets and chart below explains further the cookies we use and why.
+The bullet points and chart below explain further the cookies we use and why.

 - "Persistent" cookies are more permanent bits of information that are placed on the hard drive of your computer and stay there unless you delete the cookie.
-Persistent cookies store information on your computer for a number of purposes, such as retrieving certain information you have previously provided (e.g., passwords), helping to determine what areas of the Web site visitors find most valuable, and customizing the Web site based on your preferences.
+Persistent cookies store information on your computer for a number of purposes, such as retrieving certain information you have previously provided (e.g., passwords), helping to determine what areas of the website visitors find most valuable, and customising the website based on your preferences.
 This site uses persistent cookies.